 What we do

-R-Outcomes is a family of simple, easy to use tools and services that track patient, staff and carer perceptions of their health, wellbeing, confidence, experience and innovation readiness.
+R-Outcomes is a family of quick, easy to use tools and services that track patient, staff and carer perceptions of their health, wellbeing, confidence, experience and innovation readiness.
 These measures record what matters most to people – how happy they are and how they feel about their health, care and work.
 They can help managers improve service quality and ensure that commissioners, regulators and patients understand the benefits of services.

 These validated research-based tools are: